On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 The previous lemma asserts that, with high probability, any optimal alignment belongs to the set $P$.
-Hence, proving a property of the optimal alignments essentially only requires to prove it for alignments in $P$.
+Hence, in order to prove that the optimal alignments satisfy a property, one needs, essentially, to only prove it for the alignments in $P$.